antarctica/nerc-arctic-office-projects-api/docs/usage.md

 #### Fake data limitations

 * grant references do not correspond to the format of each grant type
+* grant funder's (organisations) are chosen at random
 * all grants will use a status of either 'active' or 'closed'
 * where publications are in a grant, all are fake using the prefix 10.5555 and an 8 digit random suffix
 * titles, abstracts, publications and other properties shared with corresponding projects are not the same